Yung-Beef/subsocial-docs/docs/lightpaper/architecture/RolesAndPermissions.md

 title: Roles and Permissions
 ---

-Subsocial natively offers four built-in and dynamic roles.
+Subsocial natively offers built-in and dynamic roles.
 Space owners can specify the role of any Subsocial account in that space, as well as designate which permissions are associated with that role.

-The following are the four built-in roles:
+Here are some possible roles:

 | Role        | Description                              |
 | ----------- | ---------------------------------------- |